Insurance for Convicted Drivers: Driving Offences vs Criminal Convictions

 How do I check my criminal record for free in the UK?

 If you are unsure whether or not you have an unspent criminal conviction on your record, you are able to access it by requesting a basic DBS check on the gov.uk website – unfortunately, this is not free and will cost you £25.
 It will not show any of your ‘spent’ convictions, so any that appear on your certificate are unspent and must be passed onto your insurer, employer or any other interested parties.

 Insurance for convicted drivers

-Quote Searcher will identify the best specialist insurance providers for your circumstances and find you the best deal for your car insurance – all you have to do is fill out one quick and easy form and then choose your preferred quote.
+Quote Zone will identify the best specialist insurance providers for your circumstances and find you the best deal for your car insurance – all you have to do is fill out one quick and easy form and then choose your preferred quote.